lh3/miniprot/README.md

 common nucleotide PAF format, miniprot uses more CIGAR operators to encode introns and frameshifts.
 Please refer to the manpage for detailed explanation.

-The PAF format gives full alignment information.
 For convenience, miniprot can also output GFF3 with option `--gff`:
 ```sh
 miniprot -t8 --gff -d ref.mpi ref.fna > out.gff
 ```